-There’s also a lot of other factors that go into whether or not content decays, how fast it decays, and whether or not it can bounce back.
+There's also a lot of other factors that go into whether or not your blog content decays, how fast it decays, and whether or not it can bounce back.

 First of all, you have to keep in mind the competition.
 Competition isn't usually a factor for something like clickbait content, nor is it a huge problem for compounding content, but everything in between is affected by it.

 Something like Backlinko's post has a lot of momentum, but if another company with a similar level of authority wrote and published their own version, that new version could pull traffic and links away from the Backlinko version.
 If I were to write my own helpful resource on the topic with a bunch of other links to further reading on every section, along with unique studies, stats, and trustworthy citations, it would most likely yield a lot of traffic.

 The trick, of course, is that they have a huge head start in terms of Google ranking, links, brand reputation, and everything that matters.
 To fight against Backlinko as a much smaller company is to go into a losing battle.
 That's not to say I couldn't get some value out of it, but my post would be pretty unlikely to outperform theirs without vastly significant time, effort, and money spent on promotion.